luisbocanegra/LightlyShaders/README.md

 cd LightlyShaders; mkdir qt5build; cd qt5build; cmake ../ -DCMAKE_INSTALL_PREFIX=/usr && make && sudo make install && (kwin_x11 --replace &)
 ```

+## Note
+After some updates of Plasma this plugin may need to be recompiled in order to work with changes introduced to KWin.